joshpaulchan/expanse-report/2_unit_testing/README.txt

 ### Window Capture

 The window capture code contains a debugging functionality built in, to save each window capture as a jpg to the file system in real time.
 The test would simply by to visually inspect each captured image, and compare it to the user's currently open windows manually.
+It has been currently disabled, but this functionality has been used to ensure that the correct data is indeed being sent over the stream.

-No unit tests have been written, but the user may simply test by opening several windows and comparing the pictures generated in the pictures folder to the windows they have open.
+No automated unit tests have been written, but the user may simply test by opening several windows and comparing the pictures generated in the pictures folder to the windows they have open.

 Several test cases may include:
 Opening maximized windows along with minimized windows.